Guidance for making an NHS referral

 Discharge criteria

-• Patients who are stable/healed and can self-manage their condition with support and necessary prescriptions from their GP.
+- Patients who are stable / healed and can self-manage their condition with support and necessary prescriptions from their GP

-• Patients whose needs are being met by their primary and/or social care providers.
+- Patients whose needs are being met by their primary and / or social care providers

-• When a patient chooses to decline care
+- Patients who chooses to decline care

-Once patients are discharged, we will provide a discharge letter to the GP and any relevant local clinicians outlining recommendations for after care.
+We provide a discharge letter to the GP and any relevant local clinicians outlining recommendations for after care.

-We hold a clear Did Not Attend Policy at Accelerate.
 A DNA is recorded when a patient:

-• Fails to attend a scheduled appointment without informing Accelerate
+- Fails to attend a scheduled appointment without informing Accelerate

-• Cancels with less than 24 hours ‘notice
+- Cancels with less than 24 hours ‘notice

 The following consequences apply:

-• Initial Assessment (1st Appointment): 1 DNA results in automatic discharge
+- Initial Assessment (1st Appointment): 1 DNA results in automatic discharge

-• Review Appointment: 2 consecutive DNAs result in automatic discharge
+- Review Appointment: 2 consecutive DNAs result in automatic discharge

 Once a patient is discharged due to not attending their appointment, they will need to be re-referred to our service.

-Additional prescribing information for GPs and District Nurses
+Prescribing information for GPs and District Nurses

 A wide range of compression products are now available on FP10.
 However, the EMIS system does not currently support the use of PIP codes for made-to-measure items.
 Therefore, you must rely on made to measure forms provided by suppliers.

-For clinicians using the Accelerate Dressing Optimisation Scheme to order wound care products, please ensure you check the Click website first to determine if the item is available for direct ordering before using alternative prescribing routes.
+For clinicians using the Accelerate Dressing Optimisation Scheme (Click!) to order wound care products, please ensure you check the Click website first to determine if the item is available for direct ordering before using alternative prescribing routes.

 Pain management and provision of pain medication remain the remit of the patient’s local GP.
 We will liaise as required with the GP to provide information to help them optimise pain management for patients.

-• If infection is suspected the following will happen:
+- If infection is suspected the following will happen:

-• Clincians will swab the wound in line with national and international guidance
+- Clincians will swab the wound in line with national and international guidance

-• As we do not have the facility to process clinical samples, the swab will be given to the patient to take to GP for local processing (Following local infection control guidance) .
+- As we do not have the facility to process clinical samples, the swab will be given to the patient to take to GP for local processing (Following local infection control guidance) .
 This ensures the results are reported within the GP records.

 All relevant clinical information will be provided for the GP to aid clinical decision making